Close Menu

 I wanted to create a song that would make people feel something, and Dolby Atmos helped me achieve that.
 It’s like being inside the song, feeling every emotion and every detail.

 Daylight is the second single from Kushner’s upcoming debut studio album, which is expected to be released later this year.
-The album will feature more songs that explore Kushner’s personal experiences and emotions, as well as collaborations with other artists.

 In Conclusion

-David Kushner’s Daylight is a striking example of music’s power to communicate complex emotions and themes.
 The deeply moving lyrics and the song’s captivating melody have ensured its place in the hearts of listeners worldwide.
-As we continue to follow Kushner’s musical journey, Daylight will undoubtedly remain a remarkable milestone in his career.

 David Kushner Daylight Lyrics